scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 covariance matrix.
 We will also note that there was nothing magical about the number 6; anywhere from 2 to 10 subbundles provided a similar performance increase on both KNL and Haswell.
-While this strategy was successful on CPUs, we will revisit this strategy in the section "Does it make sense to run DESI on GPUs".
+While this strategy was successful on CPUs, we will revisit this strategy in the section "Does it Make Sense to Run DESI Code on GPUs".

 Add Cached legval Values